pwambach/ethereum-visualization/README.md

 ![](https://user-images.githubusercontent.com/1611635/35013888-279cf822-fb0f-11e7-8145-66258e65d31e.png)

+**Note: This project is a very simple visualization of the Ethereum Blockchain.
+It does not include things like uncles and internal contract message calls.
+Also there is absolutely no guarantee that the data shown here is correct!**

 ## Server

-A tiny node.js express server which loads and caches the last x blocks.
+The project includes a tiny node.js express server which loads and caches the last x blocks.
 To avoid calling the [etherscan.io](https://etherscan.io) API to often the server stops pulling blocks when there are no new incoming client requests.

 ## Frontend